Belarus Olympic runner who feared going home lands in Poland | Politics

 While Tsimanouskaya said she hoped to continue her sporting career, she could face lengthy procedures if she wants to compete under a different flag.

-Tomasz Majewski, the vice-president of the Polish Athletics Association and a former Olympic gold medalist, voiced fear that she “will lose the best period of her career'' if she changes citizenship.
+Tomasz Majewski, vice president of the Polish Athletics Association and twice an Olympic gold medalist in the shot put, voiced fears that Tsimanouskaya “will lose the best period of her career'' if she changes citizenship.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)